frostsnap/frostsnap/SECURITY.md

 share they claim to.
 Unless backups are verified on independent devices, neither is preventable: nothing in the protocol can compel a device to cooperate or to tell the truth about a secret only it holds.
-A set of corrupt devices can therefore hold a wallet to ransom, and that is a known limitation of the model rather than a break of it — so it is not eligible for the bounty.
+A set of corrupt devices can therefore hold a wallet to ransom, and that is a known limitation of the model rather than a break of it, so it is not eligible for the bounty.